procore/documentation/bim_webviewer/bim_web_viewer.md

 Returns an array of model objects as defined by each id in the array.
 Contains data such as bounding box, hidden/selected states, and parent/child relationships.

+If an id is not found, it will not be included in the returned array.

 #### Parameters

 | Field Name | Required | Type | Description |